blandflakes/brewing/mocha_stout.md

 * 12 oz Coffee Malt

 Also used WLP004 (White Labs Irish Ale) as the store didn't have Wyeast Irish Ale.

+Also threw in 8 oz of maltodextrin that I had lying around.